Protocol Switching

 Python: Session(preset=..., switch_protocol="h2").
 Node.js: new Session({ preset, switchProtocol: "h2" }). .NET: new Session(preset, switchProtocol: "h2").

-There's also WithForceHTTP1, WithForceHTTP2, WithForceHTTP3 and WithDisableHTTP3 that pin the protocol from request one (no Refresh() needed).
-Use those for a session that never speaks anything but the chosen protocol.
+There's also WithForceHTTP1, WithForceHTTP2, WithForceHTTP3 and WithDisableHTTP3, which pin the protocol from request one without needing a Refresh().
+Use those for sessions that should never speak anything but the chosen protocol.

 H3 caveats

 - The preset has to support H3.
-If it doesn't, you get
+If it doesn't, the call returns

 preset %q does not support HTTP/3and the switch is refused. - The host has to actually serve H3.
-Forcing H3 against a host that doesn't advertise it just times out.
-There's no automatic fallback when forced.
+Forcing H3 against a host that doesn't advertise it just times out, since there's no automatic fallback when the protocol is forced.

-- H3 over a UDP-blocking proxy is a non-starter.
-Most corporate networks and plenty of SOCKS5 proxies don't pass UDP.
+- H3 over a UDP-blocking proxy isn't going to work.
+Most corporate networks and plenty of SOCKS5 proxies don't pass UDP at all.
 Use

-If you want H3 sometimes and H2 other times, keep two sessions rather than toggling.
-Every switch throws away the active connection.
+If H3 is wanted sometimes and H2 other times, keep two sessions rather than toggling.
+Every switch closes the active connection.

 Protocol values